Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Mean charged-particle multiplicity in the leading jet $\left<N_{\rm ch}\right> $}

 Figure~\ref{NchUESubFinal_AllR_MBandHM} shows the mean number of charged particles within leading jets as a function of jet \pt in pp collisions at \s = 13 TeV for MB (top) and HM (bottom) events.
 The upper panels show the corrected $\left<N_{\rm ch}\right>$ distributions for jet $R$ = 0.2 (left), 0.3 (middle), and 0.4 (right) in the pseudorapidity ranges $|\eta_{\rm jet}| < (0.9 - R)$.
 The data points and the corresponding systematic uncertainties are presented by solid markers and shaded bands, respectively.
 The statistical uncertainties are represented by vertical error bars (smaller than the marker size).
 Results are compared to predictions from PYTHIA\,8 denoted by open markers.
 The lower panels show the ratio between PYTHIA\,8 predictions and data.
-A monotonic increment of $\left<N_{\rm ch}\right>$ is observed with increasing jet \pt as well as with jet radius $R$ for both MB and HM events.
-The slope of increment at low jet \pt is larger than that at high jet \pt indicating that as \pt increases, more momentum is carried by single constituents.
-The measured trend is very well captured by PYTHIA\,8 within the systematic uncertainties.
+A monotonic increase of $\left<N_{\rm ch}\right>$ is observed with increasing jet \pt as well as with jet radius $R$ for both MB and HM events.
+The slope of increase at low jet \pt is larger than that at high jet \pt indicating that as \pt increases, more momentum is carried by single constituents.
+Within systematic uncertainties, PYTHIA\,8 is consistent with the measured trend.